vigneshbhuvan-nus/tp/docs/DeveloperGuide.md

 The two figures below are the activity diagram that describes the high level behavior of `LogicManager` and `Model` when the user enters a answer in Play Mode.

-Note that Figure 16 mainly capture the states of the 'StopCommand' while Figure 17 captures the states of the 'AnswerCommand'.
+:information_source: **Note:** Both figures are connected by the rake symbol.

-:information_source: **Note:** both figures are connected by the rake symbol.
+:information_source: **Note:** Figure 17 mainly capture the states of the 'StopCommand' while Figure 18 captures the states of the 'AnswerCommand'.

 <span style="display:block;align:center">![AnswerCommandActivityDiagram](images/AnswerCommandActivityDiagram.png)</span>
 <div align="center"><sup style="font-size:100%"><i>Figure 17.
 Answer Command Activity Diagram One</i></sup></div><br>